imaus10/cascade/readme.md

 For usage information, consult the [server readme](./server/readme.md) and the [client readme](./client/README.md).

 ## Credits

+This amount of technical sophistication with a week's worth of spare-time coding is incredible, and I am grateful to the giants on whose shoulders it stands, in addition to the great multitude of enthusiastic non-giants, for sharing the fruits of their minds.

 - [FFmpeg](https://ffmpeg.org/): timestretch audio, combine streams to one video output
 - [`getUserMedia()`](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia): capture audio & video from hardware devices in web browser